p1r473/zsh-color-logging/README.md

 # zsh-colorize
-colorize various tools like tail head cat also provides a color library
+provides a really easy to use logging library colorize various tools like tail head cat also provides a color library

 ### zinit